How to Use Ellipses in Writing (With Examples)

 In formal writing, journalism, and academic texts, writers often use ellipses in direct quotes.
 The ellipses show that the writer has omitted words or sentences because they aren’t relevant or make the quotation less concise.

-For example, take this original quote from author Ursula K. Le Guin:
+Consider this line from Ursula K. Le Guin:

 You should remove any punctuation on either side of the ellipsis unless it’s grammatically necessary.